-One of the most beautiful sights you can see in a city when visiting are its ornate, or powerful, water fountains.
+One of the most beautiful sights you can see in a city when visiting is its ornate, or powerful, water fountains.
 To this day water fountains still inspire us with their beauty and power.
 To single any out makes one feel guilty, but if you can only see a handful, you should have a guide.
 So here are eight of the most inspiring water fountains in the world.

 1. The Fountain of Wealth (Singapore)

 The largest fountain in the world is The Fountain of Wealth located in Singapore.
 A fitting name for a fountain located in this bustling metropolis.
-The bronze ring making up the center of the fountain is based on the Hindu Mandala and the inward flow of water in the fountain represents riches pouring in according feng shui scholars.
+The bronze ring making up the center of the fountain is based on the Hindu Mandala and the inward flow of water in the fountain represents riches pouring in according to feng shui scholars.
 It is said good fortune and wealth will come to those walking around the fountain three times while touching the water.

 2. The Burj Khalifa Fountain (Dubai, UAE)

 Located on the man-made Burj Khalifa Lake in Dubai, this fountain is one of the most spectacular sights to see in a city full of amazing sights.
 Its water jets can shoot up to 152.4 meters (500 feet) in the air.
 Visitors can also experience daily light and music shows around the fountain.
 The fountain was designed by WET Design, the U.S designers behind the fountains at the Bellagio Hotel in Las Vegas, Nevada.

 Found in Sydney’s Hyde Park, The Archibald Fountain memorializes Australia and France’s unity during World War One.
 The design of the fountain is a mixture of Greek and Roman influences that features the god Apollo encircled by other mythical beings that spray water to the delight of park visitors.